Home » Articles » Lifestyle » Hiring a tradie? You need to read this first!

 Calculate your budget

-Once they know your budget tell them what you’re looking for.
+Once they know your budget, tell them what you’re looking for.
 Make sure you’ve done a little research first and you’ve got some ideas on products, materials, and finishes.
-If you’re getting 3 quotes you’ll soon see which business is spending every penny of your budget because they know you can afford it, and who is trying to give you everything they can for the budget you have.
+If you’re getting 3 quotes, you’ll soon see which business is spending every penny of your budget because they know you can afford it, and who is trying to give you everything they can for the budget you have.

 Paying tradies

-A good referral is GOLD
+A good referral

 Share this post